-We, our executive officers, directors and the holders of substantially all of our existing shares of Class A common stock have agreed not to, subject to certain limited exceptions, sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for 180 days after the date of this prospectus without first obtaining the written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated and Barclays Capital Inc. See "Underwriting-No Sales of Similar Securities."
+In connection with this offering, we, our executive officers and directors, and certain existing and selling stockholders that own substantially all of our existing shares of Class A common stock will enter into lock-up agreements that, subject to certain exceptions, prevent the sale of shares of our common stock for 90 days after the date of this prospectus, subject to waiver by Merrill Lynch, Pierce, Fenner & Smith Incorporated and Barclays Capital Inc. In addition, in connection with our IPO, we, our executive officers, directors and the holders of substantially all of our existing shares of Class A common stock agreed not to, subject to certain limited exceptions, sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, until October 23, 2017, without first obtaining the written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated and Barclays Capital Inc. Merrill Lynch, Pierce, Fenner & Smith Incorporated and Barclays Capital Inc. are expected to waive the IPO lock-up agreements with respect to the 9,000,000 shares of our common stock to be sold in this offering by the selling stockholders (which may include certain of our directors and officers).
+See "Underwriting-No Sales of Similar Securities."